mcnik/mcnik.github.io/_posts/2025-11-27-spidermenace.md

 ##### Coming Home

-By the end of the trilogy, we've seen a full spectrum of how we respond to our worst impulses:
+By the end of the trilogy[^7], we've seen a full spectrum of how we respond to our worst impulses:

 **Norman Osborn** chooses wrongly to the end.
 His final act is an attempt to emotionally manipulate Peter, to shift blame to the Goblin, to preserve his legacy through deception.
 His final plea of "Don't tell Harry," is simply another way to protect himself through his son's memory of him.
 He dies a villain.